Anxious Feelings: How To Navigate Anxiety At The Beginning Of A Relationship

 But that means you miss out on finding someone truly special for you.
 While love can’t solve all of your problems, you can overcome your relationship anxiety.
 It will take work and won’t be easy, but it will be worth it when you find the right person.
 Knowing how to approach your anxiety will be the first step to not letting it control your relationship.

-Be mindful of your anxiety
+Be mindful of anxiety symptoms

 Do you feel like anxiety controls your entire life?